Visiting Zion in August

 Things to see in august

 Kolob Canyons: Without a doubt, Kolob Canyons is the best place to escape some of the crowds in Zion in the summer.
-Located in the north west corner of the park about an hour drive from Zion Canyon, Kolob Canyons provides stunning red rock cliffs, beautiful slot canyons, and ancient lava flows and volcanos to see.
-As an added bonus, you can drive your private vehicle through this part of the park even in summer and will be able to escape some of the crowded traffic of Zion Canyon.
+Located in the northwest corner of the park, about an hour’s drive from Zion Canyon, Kolob Canyons provides stunning red rock cliffs, beautiful slot canyons, and ancient lava flows and volcanos to see.
+As an added bonus, you can drive your private vehicle through this part of the park even in summer and will be able to escape some of the heavy traffic of Zion Canyon.

-Angels Landing: Even if you don’t want to hike Angels Landing or if you do but couldn’t get permits, you should at least see this spectacular and massive rock formation.
-The big bend shuttle stop offers fantastic views from below, but if you feel like doing a little hiking the west rim trail offers fantastic views as well.
-You can even hike the trail up to Scout Lookout as if you were going to go on to Angels Landing, as this first lookout gives you an amazing views of this rock formation.
+Angels Landing: Even if you don’t want to hike Angels Landing or do but can’t get permits, you should at least see this spectacular and massive rock formation.
+The big bend shuttle stop offers fantastic views from below, but if you like hiking, the west rim trail offers fantastic views.

 Hiking in August

 Basecamp tours are a wonderful option for seeing much of Zion and nearby Snow Canyon.
-The company takes care of all the planning, accommodations and meals, and provides appropriate gear, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
-Day hiking tours are also great for those who want to maximize their limited time in park, while gaining knowledge from a local and experienced guide.
+The company takes care of all the planning, accommodations, and meals and provides appropriate gear, so you can enjoy your trip without any of the stress that comes with planning a National Park vacation.
+Day hiking tours are also great for those who want to maximize their limited time in the park while gaining knowledge from a local and experienced guide.

 backpacking in august